Charing Cross Police Station: History

 Starting in 2018, a series of investigations known collectively as Operation Hotton were carried out by the Metropolitan Police regarding activities of officers based mostly at Charing Cross Police Station.
 These were unified into a single investigation by the Independent Office for Police Conduct.
 Following the IOPC's findings of multiple cases of bullying, harassment and sexual harassment, the Metropolitan Police accepted the recommendations made by the IOPC.

 An undercover Panorama investigation released in 2025 showed officers at Charing Cross Police Station displaying racist and misogynistic attitudes and bragging about the use of excessive force.
 In response to the programme's findings, the Metropolitan Police suspended eight officers and one staff member, took two officers off of frontline duties, and referred the matter to the IOPC.
 Commissioner Mark Rowley said the documented behaviour was "totally unacceptable and contrary to the values and standards" of the police force.
-As a result of the investigation, six officers were dismissed from the force for gross misconduct and the custody team at Charing Cross was disbanded.
+As a result of the investigation, seven officers were dismissed from the force for gross misconduct and the custody team at Charing Cross was disbanded.